-- 4.9.1 Domestic applicants who have satisfactorily completed the requirements of an AQF award at Diploma level or higher (previously Associate Diploma) from TAFE, or the equivalent from a private AQF or overseas tertiary education provider recognised by the University, may be eligible to compete in the TAFE Sub-quota for undergraduate Bachelor level programs. - 4.9.2 For some programs there may be no TAFE Sub-quota established, as listed in the Admissions section of the University's Website. - 4.9.3 Domestic applicants who have satisfactorily completed the requirements of an AQF award at Certificate IV level or higher from TAFE, or from a private AQF tertiary education provider recognised by the University, are eligible to compete in the TAFE Sub-quota for all HESS Restricted academic programs. - 4.9.4 For applicants with TAFE awards pre-dating the AQF system of classifying awards, and for those holding AQF awards from private tertiary education providers, eligibility for admission and ranking within academic programs are individually assessed by SATAC on the basis of guidelines developed in consultation with the University. - 4.9.5 Applicants eligible to compete in the TAFE Sub-quota are normally ranked according to the level of their completed tertiary award. - 4.9.6 Applicants in the TAFE Sub-quota are required to meet any additional admission requirements specified for individual academic programs, including prerequisites, auditions and interviews.

-4.10 Admission Requirements for Domestic Applicants - Special Entry Sub-quota

-Domestic applicants not eligible or competitive under the Year 12, Higher Education or TAFE Sub-quota may be eligible to compete in the Special Entry Sub-quota under the Special Entry Scheme.
+4.9.1 Domestic applicants who have satisfactorily completed the requirements of an AQF award at Diploma level or higher (previously Associate Diploma) from TAFE, or the equivalent from a

+- 4.9.2 For some programs there may be no TAFE Sub-quota established, as listed in the Admissions section of the University's Website. - 4.9.3 Domestic applicants who have satisfactorily completed the requirements of an AQF award at Certificate IV level or higher from TAFE, or from a private AQF tertiary education provider recognised by the University, are eligible to compete in the TAFE Sub-quota for all HESS Restricted academic programs. - 4.9.4 For applicants with TAFE awards pre-dating the AQF system of classifying awards, and for those holding AQF awards from private tertiary education providers, eligibility for admission and ranking within academic programs are individually assessed by SATAC on the basis of guidelines developed in consultation with the University. - 4.9.5 Applicants eligible to compete in the TAFE Sub-quota are normally ranked according to the level of their completed tertiary award. - 4.9.6 Applicants in the TAFE Sub-quota are required to meet any additional admission requirements specified for individual academic programs, including prerequisites, auditions and interviews. - 4.10 Admission Requirements for Domestic Applicants Special Entry Sub-quota Domestic applicants not eligible or competitive under the Year 12, Higher Education or TAFE Sub-quota may be eligible to compete in the Special Entry Sub-quota under the Special Entry Scheme.